How do I compare tumor vs normal expression?

-While TCGA is a good resource for tumor data from patients, finding expression data for normal tissue for comparison can be challenging.
 There are two main sources of normal expression data in Xena.
-The first is normal tissue samples from TCGA patients themselves.
-These patient's samples are called "solid tissue normals" and are taken from normal tissues near the tumor.
-Solid tissue normal samples from TCGA patients are typically limited in number but some cancer types may have enough for a robust statistical comparison.
-It is important to note that their proximity to tumor may introduce signals of tumor microenvironment in its transcriptome profile.
-The second way is to compare patient's tumor samples to samples from GTEx, which has expression data from normal tissue of individuals who do not have cancer.
-There are typically many more samples in GTEx then in TCGA solid tissue normals, however, experimental sample processing are different from TCGA, which may lead to batch effects.
+The first is matched normal tissue samples from TCGA patients.
+These patient's samples are called "solid tissue normals" and are taken from tissue near the tumor.
+Normal samples from TCGA patients are typically limited in number but some cancer types may have enough for a robust statistical comparison.
+It is important to note that their proximity to tumor means it may have tumor microenvironment signal.
+The second source of normal expression is GTEx.
+GTEx has expression data from normal tissue of individuals who do not have cancer.
+There are typically many more samples in GTEx then in TCGA solid tissue normals.
+However, experimental sample processing are different from TCGA, which may lead to batch effects.

 You can use the TCGA TARGET GTEx study for both types of 'normal' samples.
 Data from the study is from the UCSC RNA-seq Compendium, where TCGA, TARGET, and GTEx samples are re-analyzed by the same RNA-seq pipeline.
-This pipeline involved re-aligning the reads to hg38 genome and expressions are called using RSEM and Kallisto methods) by the same RNA-seq pipeline.
-Because all samples are processed using a uniform bioinformatic pipeline, batch effect due to different computational processing is eliminated.
+This pipeline involved re-aligning the reads to hg38 genome and calling gene expression using RSEM and Kallisto methods.
+Because all samples are processed using a uniform bioinformatic pipeline, batch effects due to different computational processing is eliminated.
 Note that the samples from this study have only undergone per-sample normalization.

 There are four gene expression datasets in this study.
 Two are normalized using with-in sample methods.
 The 'RSEM norm__count' dataset is normalized by the upper quartile method, the 'RSEM expected__count (DESeq2 standardized)' dataset is by DESeq2 normalization.
 Therefore, these two gene expression datasets should be used.